bater/robot/README.md

 ruby main.rb
 ```

-I add one more method called `MAP`, and you can call that inside the application to see where is the robot.
+I add one more command called `MAP`, and you can call this inside the application to see where is the robot.

 ### Run test